-If you haven’t worked with influencers before, writing a brief can feel a bit daunting.
+If you haven’t worked with creators before, writing a brief can feel a bit daunting.
 What can I ask for?
 What should I keep in mind?
-What does the influencer expect?
-Here’s a checklist that will help ensure you write sharp briefs.
+What do the creators expect?

 1. About Us

-If you haven’t worked with the influencer before and your brand isn’t well known, giving a short introduction of your brand might be a good way to start the brief.
-Let the influencer know why you think their profile is a good match for your brand.
+If you haven’t worked with the creator before and your brand isn’t well known, giving a short introduction of your brand might be a good way to start the brief.
+Let the creator know why you think their profile is a good match for your brand.

 2. The Campaign Goal

 State what you’re trying to accomplish with the booking.
-It can be anything from soft goals like creating awareness about your product, to more tangible goals like gaining more Instagram followers, newsletter signups, or sales on your eCommerce site.
-This will give influencers important insights that will make it easier for them to help you achieve your goals.
-They may even come up with ideas you haven't thought about!
+It can be anything from soft goals like creating awareness about your product, to more tangible goals like creating content or gaining more Instagram followers.
+This will give creators important insights that will make it easier for them to help you achieve your goals.
+They may even come up with ideas you haven't thought of!

 - Sales on website